panva/oauth4webapi/docs/functions/discoveryRequest.md

 - `oidc` (default) as defined by OpenID Connect Discovery 1.0.
 - `oauth2` as defined by RFC 8414.

-The difference between these two algorithms is in their handling of path components in the Issuer Identifier.

 **`see`** [RFC 8414 - OAuth 2.0 Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414.html#section-3)

 **`see`** [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig)